StryKaizer/NodeMCU-Somfy/README.md

     http://<ip>/?name=window1&command=PROGRAM

-## Tip for homekit users
+## Tip for Homekit users

-You can use this setup together with a homebridge server and the homebridge-blinds plugin to control your SOMFY devices with homekit and siri.
+You can use this setup together with a homebridge server and the homebridge-blinds plugin to control your Somfy devices with Homekit and siri.